chainer/chainer/examples/static_graph_optimizations/README.md

 #### How to add support to existing functions

+Most functions and links will not need to be modified at all in order to support this feature.
+However, some functions might see a performance benifit if static graph support is added manually, since it may allow less redundant code to be included in the static schedule.
+For example, any dynamic checking code that will return the same result every iteration does not need to be included in the static schedule.

-An existing function (instance of `FunctionNode`) can be modified to support static graph optimizations as follows.
+An existing function (instance of `FunctionNode`) can be manually modified to support static graph optimizations as follows.
+If a function is not manually modified to support this feature, it should still work.

 The basic idea is to wrap any code that needs to be called each iteration inside a function that is decorated with `@static_schedule_func`.
 Therefore, code that performs initialization such as initializing parameters does not need to (and should not) be wrapped.

 Since the function is part of a static graph, any parameters and output arrays should ideally be statically allocated only once during the first iteration (while the define-by-run code is executing) and then reused starting from the second iteration.
 The `@static_schedule_func`-decorated functions that are called each iteration will perform the various deep learning computations, writing results in-place into these static arrays.
 Since the results are written in-place, there is no need for an `@static_schedule_func`-decorated function to explicitly return a result and so we disallow it.
 Rather, any results arrays should be passed as inputs along with other input arguments to the function.
 The following code shows the typical pattern for performing the forward computations in a `FunctionNode`: